jonnew/Oat/README.md

                ╲                                      ╱          ╲
 	             ------------------------------------              -> Recorder
 ```
   - In this case, Decorator must block until Detector provides a result.
-However, Camera _may_ have produce another image in the meantime causing the Detector result and the image used by the Decorator to be out of sync.
-I need to find an intellegent way to deal with this.
+However, Camera _may_ have produced another image in the meantime causing the Detector result and the image used by the Decorator to be out of sync.
+I need to find an intelligent way to deal with this.
+  - **Edit**: Ended up using several autonomous semaphores which (1) keep track of the number of clients attached to each server and (2) enforce synchronized publication and read events on the server and client(s) respectively.
+These semaphores implement two canonical synchronization patters: the `rendezvous point` and the `turnstile`.
-- [ ] Start synchronization.
+- [x] Start synchronization.
 The data processing chain should be initialized and waiting before the first image get sent.
+  - This is optional.
+The current scheme allows servers to be started before clients and clients to be added while the servers are running
+  - If no clients are attached to the server, the server will not bother to buffer data
+  - Clients can also be removed while the server is running.
+  - If clients are started before servers, then starts will be synchronized and no samples will be lost
-- [ ] Frame buffer?
+- [x] Frame buffer?
+  - This is now an intrinsic property of all data server classes and class templates (SMServer and MatServer)
 - [x] IPC method?
   - ~~UPD, TCP,~~ **shared memory**, ~~pipe?~~
 - [ ] Networked communication with clients that use extracted positional information
 - [ ] General C++ coding practice
   - Pass by const ref whenever possible.
 Especially relevant when passing derived objects to prevent slicing.
   - const member properties can be initialized in the initialization list, rather than assigned in the constructor body.
 Take advantage.
-- [ ] Programs to implment
-  - Pure intensity based detector (now color conversion, just saturation on raw image)
+- [ ] Implement pure intensity based detector (now color conversion, just saturation on raw image)
-  - Position Filter (Kalman is first implementation)
+- [ ] Implement position Filter (Kalman is first implementation)
-  - Recorder (Position and images?
+- [ ] Implement recorder (Position and images?
 Viewer can also record?)
+- [ ] Camera configuration should specify frame capture due to digital pulses on a user selected GPIO line or free running.
-- [ ] To simplify IPC, clients should copy data in gaurded sections.
-This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be excuted in parallel.
+- [x] To simplify IPC, clients should copy data in guarded sections.
+This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be executed in parallel.
+- [ ] Can image metadata be packaged with shared cv::mats?
+  - Frame rate
+  - pixel -> cm transformation information
+  - Sample number
+- [ ] Camera class should implement distortion correction (see [this example](https://github.com/Itseez/opencv/blob/6df1198e8b1ea4925cbce943a1dc6549f27d8be2/modules/calib3d/test/test_fisheye.cpp))

 ### Passing positional data to the client process